App version: 0.1.0

 The Takeaway

 With so many business ideas with low investment, the question is: which will you choose?
 This list proves you don’t necessarily need a lot of money (or any at all) to start a business.If you’re thinking about getting financing to bring your business vision to life, it’s a good idea to shop around and compare rates and terms to make sure you’re getting the best possible deal.
-With Lantern by SoFi’s online loan comparison tool, you can access offers from multiple small business lenders with just one short application, and without making any type of commitment.
+With Lantern by SoFi’s online loan comparison tool, you get access to a small business loan that’s best for you, all with a simple application and no obligation to you.

 Frequently Asked Questions